blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > - Ideological (Jews regarded as subversive or revolutionary, for following rituals like Shabbath),
 > - Cultural (Jews regarded as undermining the moral and structural fiber of civilization).

+> [!NOTE] History of Antisemitism
+> ## Roman Empire
+>
+> ## The Crusades
+> - First Crusade
+> 	- They massacred the Jews of Rhineland instead of attacking the Jews
+> 	- Siege of Jerusalem, where Muslims and Jews fought side by side to defend the city
+> 	- They (Franks) burned down the synagogue over their heads

 > [!NOTE]
 > Europe has blamed the Jews for an encyclopedia of sins.
 > - The Church blamed the Jews for killing Jesus;